openharmony/docs/en/application-dev/quick-start/syscap.md

 ![image-20220326064841782](figures/image-20220326064841782.png)

+For details about the SysCap sets in OpenHarmony, see [SysCap List](../reference/syscap-list.md).

 ### Supported SysCap Set, Associated SysCap Set, and Required SysCap Set

 The supported SysCap set, associated SysCap set, and required SysCap set are collections of SysCaps.